 When it comes to sports and physical activity, Active for Life can be your go-to for PPP inoculation.

 We’ve taken the science and expert advice and made it easy for the busiest parents to arm themselves with PPP-abating information.
 Of course, the challenge is to read the information with an open mind.
 And the goal is to identify the key sounds bites that inform and make things clearer for you.

 See the sidebar for helpful information on a number of topics we find parents commonly have questions about.

 Strategy 3: Write down what makes sense for your child

 If you have followed steps 1 and 2, you likely have a good grip on what is best for your child.
 There is great value in writing down the key principles you believe in so you can go back to them when in doubt.

 For my son, we did this as a family.
 We called it our “manifesto”.
 We kept it simple and narrowed it down to three principles:

-- Transition to specialization: At 13, my son is at the beginning of the phase of the LTAD in which he should specialize in hockey.
+- Transition to specialization: At 13, my son is at the beginning of the phase of the LTAD in which he should choose to specialize in a sport.
 The key word here is “beginning”.
 Like anything else it should be a transition to specializing in hockey and not an abrupt change where he stops everything else.

 - Enjoyment: The second key principle is that it MUST be fun or it’s not worth it.
 It’s no secret that many teenagers drop out of sport.
 Often the seriousness of organized sport is cited as the main cause for kids quitting.
 This is common sense, but it’s good to remember why kids play sport in the first place.
 What was really valuable here is that we discussed with our son what made hockey fun for him.
 He answered that he loved skating, improving his skills, and being with kids like him.